You might be wondering where your car tire pressure disappears to, a few hours after refilling yet you recently bought new tires.

 The word pump is often times substituted for compressor, but there exists a difference when it comes to comparing with standard pumps.

 The ordinary pump lifts a fluid from one point to another without affecting its pressure.
 An inflating pump or compressor on the other hand, is a machine that besides lifting a gas from one point to another, it squeezes it so that it’s delivered at a much higher pressure than it was.
-With this, the compressed gas can be used to inflate things like tires, balls, boats and so on.
+With this, the compressed gas can be used to inflate things like tires, balls, and boats.

 When it comes to selecting the best portable air pump for your car tire without prior experience, it’s easy to get lost in the specifications, ratings, dimensions, and all.
-However, with proper guidance, you will know what to look out for and you’ll soon realize that you don’t have to be a techie to separate wheat from chaff.

 (i) The power source